kiliansinger/codetricks/06-local_ai_coding.md

 Then first install the [continue.dev](https://marketplace.visualstudio.com/items?itemName=Continue.continue) extension.
 Follow the tour...

-Next we need to install a locally deployed AI model runner: Ollama Follow the tour...
+Next we need to install a locally deployed AI model runner: [Ollama (Version 0.9.3)](https://github.com/ollama/ollama/releases/download/v0.9.3/OllamaSetup.exe) is currently the last working version that works with GPU acceleration)
+Follow the tour...

 open command line and install the needed languange models: